ZaneDevv/Image-Editor/README.md

 #

-### Color
+### Moving canvas

-On the left-hand side of the screen there is a color button as well.
-Once you click on it, you can pick a color so the next text you insert on the canvas will be in that color.
-Additionally, if when you are picking a color you are also selecting a layer with text, the color of that text will change to that new color.
+When you hold the click on the mouse's wheel button and you move the mouse, you will see that you will move around the canvas.

 #